Skip to main content

 Emphasis is where you deliberately add a feature to an element to distinguish it from the others.
 You can use another design principle, such as contrast or balance, to do this.

-For example, if you have a grid of red dashes but color nine dashes in the middle of the grid green, you’re applying the principle of emphasis to the center of the grid and drawing attention there.
+For example, if you have a grid of red dashes but color nine dashes in the middle of the grid green, you’re applying emphasis to the center of the grid and drawing attention there.

 Movement

-Movement refers to which direction(s) the user’s attention is drawn to throughout the design.
-Using other principles, you can help guide the user’s eye or hand to different elements.
-You can create a distinct rhythm for the design through repeated elements and the intensity of contrasting elements.
+Movement refers to the direction(s) the user’s attention is drawn throughout the design.
+Using other principles, you can guide the user’s eye or hand to different elements.
+Repeated elements and the intensity of contrasting elements create a distinct rhythm for the design.

 Proportion